3. You don’t have to choose a local college or University

 One of the main misnomers of taking online courses is that the professors aren’t as good as those on the main campus.
 I’ve found that this is not the case—in fact, every professor so far has been as wonderful as those who mainly teach on campus.
 They will help you and talk to you just like a professor on campus would, you can even contact them at various times throughout the day!

-Though I may never know what hair color they put on bald people’s driver’s license, hopefully my favorite things about the cybersecurity bachelors program can help you decide if the program is right for you.
-I know as I finally fall asleep tonight that I made the right decision in joining the program and my favorite things about the program will allow me to complete my degree quickly.
+Though I may never know what hair color they put on bald people’s driver’s license, I hope, my list of favorite things about the cybersecurity bachelors program can help you decide if the program is right for you—just as they’re helping me to move forward with my degree.

 About the Author

 Micaela Burney is a resident of Oahu, Hawaii and a soon to be graduate of the online Cybersecurity program at Utica College.